EU Parliament approves digital COVID certificate | DW | 09.06.2021

 Justice Commissioner Didier Reynders explained that any such certificate "will be free of charge, will be issued by all member states and will have to be accepted across Europe.
 It will contribute to a gradual lifting of restrictions."

-The certificates will be available either in paper or digital formats and contain a QR code that authorities can scan to access information.
+The certificates will be available either in paper or digital format, and contain a QR code that authorities can scan to access information.

-German MEP Birgit Sippel added that it is up to EU countries to harmonize travel rules across the block while also welcoming the certificates as a benefit for "people who travel for work, families that live in border areas, and for tourism."
+German member of the European Parliament Birgit Sippel added that it is up to EU countries to harmonize travel rules across the block while also welcoming the certificates as a benefit for "people who travel for work, families that live in border areas, and for tourism."

-The proposed certificates have also raised concerns about uniform freedoms for EU citizens and issues of data privacy.
+The proposed certificates have raised concerns about uniform freedoms for EU citizens, as well as issues around data privacy.

-MEPs highlighted the importance of non-discrimination, saying that the certificates should facilitate travel, but not end up as a back door to requiring vaccination.
+European Parliament members highlighted the importance of nondiscrimination, saying that the certificates should facilitate travel — but not end up as a backdoor to requiring vaccination.

-However, the certificates will allow for people who have not yet been fully vaccinated to continue to travel with the application of testing and quarantines.
+The certificates would allow for people who have not yet been fully vaccinated to continue to travel, with application of testing and quarantine.

-German Left Party MEP Cornelia Ernst said during the plenary session that "we need to defend everyone's freedoms — not just holidaymakers."
+Cornelia Ernst, a member of European Parliament from Germany's Left Party, said during the plenary session: "We need to defend everyone's freedoms — not just holidaymakers."